ConesaLab/SQANTI3/README.md

 ```

-We recommend always using an input GFF3/GTF file that you can get from running, say, [Cupcake collapse](https://github.com/Magdoll/cDNA_Cupcake/wiki/Cupcake:-supporting-scripts-for-Iso-Seq-after-clustering-step#collapse) or from running Iso-Seq Mapping through SMRTLink.
+If `--aligner_choice=minimap2`, the minimap2 parameter used currently is: `minimap2 -ax splice --secondary=no -C5 -O6,24 -B4 -uf`.

+If `--aligner_choice=deSALT`, the deSALT parameter used currently is: `deSALT aln -x ccs`.

+If `--aligner_choice=gmap`, the GMAP parameter used currently is: `gmap --cross-species -n 1 --max-intronlength-middle=2000000 --max-intronlength-ends=2000000 -L 3000000 -f samse -z sense_force ` .
+Remember to build the GMAP index of the genome previously and provide its path through `-x` option.

+There are two options related to parallelization.
+The first is `-t` (`--cpus`) that designates the number of CPUs used by the aliger.
+If your input is GTF (using `--gtf` option), the `-t` option has no effect.
-The parameter `-n` (`--chunks`) that chunks the input (GTF or fasta) into chunks and run SQANTI3 in parallel before combining them.
+The second is `-n` (`--chunks`) that chunks the input (GTF or fasta) into chunks and run SQANTI3 in parallel before combining them.
+Note that if you have `-t 30 -n 10`, then each chunk gets (30/10=3) CPUs.

 ### SQANTI3 Quality Control Output